Every once in a while, copyright injunction can be wildly unpredictable and interesting.

 And it is now shocked again to find the verdict upheld in a 2-1 opinion issued by the Ninth Circuit appellate court.
 (You can download a copy of the 89-page verdict here.)

 As we explained at the time of the lower court’s ruling, this case was a watershed moment because it wasn’t about infringement of a lyric or a melody.
 Rather, it was about the tone and feel of the song – the overall sound, with its recognizable cowbell and party vibe.
-These elements aren’t typically copyrightable.
+These elements don’t typically fall under copyright injunction.

 As we also talked about when the verdict came down, Gaye’s hit was released in the mid-1970s, right around the time there was a major change in copyright law.
 Thicke and Williams appealed on the basis of that change in the law.
 They argued that the jury considered evidence it shouldn’t have been presented with – and as result, that evidence impacted the outcome of the case.